kryotek777/Sacred-Gold-LobbyServer/README.md

 ---

+> [!NOTE]
+> The mods SacredNL and PureHD are heavily advised because they have lots fixes for multiplayer and allow you to play at resolutions different from 1024x768.
+> With the vanilla game you need to set your speed to MODEM/ISDN instead of LAN, which will hide most of the ambient NPCs!
+> This is done below while setting "NETWORK_SPEEDSETTINGS" of in the in-game UI

 ## Quick Start: "I Just Want to Play!"

 1. **Close the game** if it's already open.
 2. **Open your Sacred installation folder** and locate the file `Settings.cfg`.
 3. **Modify** the following lines (using a text editor like Notepad):
     ```ini
     NETWORK_CDKEY : AMVW2Y3MF2OTBTSS9TLC
     NETWORK_CDKEY2 : 3L4FLSIRGBQS8BTCMGE9
     NETWORK_LOBBY : 94.16.105.70
     NETWORK_LOBBYPORT : 7066
+    ```
+    **If playing with SacredNL and PureHD add the following line**:
+    ```ini
+    NETWORK_SPEEDSETTINGS : 2
+    ```
+    **If you're playing without any mods, write this instead**
+    ```ini
     NETWORK_SPEEDSETTINGS : 1
     ```

 4. **Save** the file.
 5. **To play OpenNet**:
    - Open Sacred